The Best Attractions in Langkawi

 To get to the bridge you have to go up by gondola.
 The entrance fee was 50 MYR per person.
 There is an additional 5 MYR per person fee once you arrive at the top.

 After a few steps which you must climb, we finally arrived.
 There is also a tram, but it was out of service while we were there.

-You can also get to the Sky Bridge with a tour, but we decided to go there without a tour and rented a car for 80.00 MYR.
+You can also get to the Sky Bridge with a tour, but we decided to go without one and rented a car for 80.00 MYR.

 Look at this view!

 SkyDome, SkyRex & 3D Art Langkawi

 The Sky Bridge ticket also includes admission to the SkyDome, SkyRex & 3D Art Langkawi.

 Unfortunately, we didn’t have time to see everything, because we had planned a round of golf at the 99 East Golf Club later in the day, a course that I found and wanted to play.
 And, as you can imagine, there is no need for much persuasion for James.